My.EOU Portal Current Students Faculty/Staff

 Speak to your advisor to ensure that the courses you wish to take at the “host” institution will transfer to your degree program here.
 Your advisor will also have to sign the consortium agreement form to verify that the courses are applicable.
 Remedial and vocational/technical courses will not transfer and very few exceptions are allowed.
 You may not use classes that you are auditing for the consortium agreement.
 Also, you may not repeat courses using the consortium agreement without first contacting both your advisor and the financial aid office.

 1. Download and print out the consortium agreement form.
 Be sure to download the correct form!
-There is a special consortium agreement between EOU and BMCC and TVCC.
-Use that form if you will be enrolled at those colleges.
-ALL OTHER colleges require the use of the Individual Consortium Agreement .
+All colleges, OTHER THAN OSU, require the Individual Consortium Agreement.
 If you are unsure, please contact our office.

 2. Fill out the student section and be sure to sign the form.
 Please read through the form carefully, as it contains important information.